 New 2020 Elite Status Match-Challenge

 The original status match-challenge ended on October 1, 2019, leaving elite members without a status match-challenge option since.
-Now through the newly-launched offer, elites members of both programs have a new opportunity to fast-track to elite status.
+Now through this offer, elites members of both programs have an opportunity to fast-track to elite status.
 These offers are appealing for two reasons:

 - The requirements to earn elite status through a fast track challenge are only a fraction of those necessary to earn status through the typical route.